Homemade Chocolate Apples

-Homemade chocolate apples are fun and yummy treat that can be enjoyed anytime of the year and the best part is, you can have fun decorating them with dark chocolate, milk chocolate, white chocolate, peanut butter and nuts.
+Homemade Chocolate Apples are a delightful and yummy treat that can be enjoyed anytime of the year.
+The best part is, you can have fun decorating them with dark chocolate, milk chocolate, white chocolate, peanut butter and nuts.

-Now, let’s talk chocolate.
-For these particular apples I used a combination of melted white chocolate, semi-sweet chocolate, peanut butter chips, dried cranberries and chopped pecan, then I just decorated how I felt at the time.
-Here is how they are decorated in the picture below from left to right:
+For these particular apples, I used a combination of melted white chocolate, semi-sweet chocolate, peanut butter chips, dried cranberries and chopped pecans.
+I just decorated them from how I felt at the time.
+Here is how they are decorated in the picture below from left to right (picture below):

 - Coated the entire apple in white chocolate, drizzled semi-sweet chocolate on the top and sprinkled pecans.

-- Coated the entire apple in semi-sweet chocolate, drizzled white chocolate and peanut butter.
+- Coated the entire apple in semi-sweet chocolate, drizzled white chocolate and peanut butter in a diamond pattern.

 - Coated the entire apple in white chocolate and studded with dried cranberries while the chocolate was still wet.